About Energy, Environmental & Chemical Engineering

 E44 EECE 423 Senior Thesis

-Research project to be selected by the student with the permission and recommendation of a faculty supervisor and the approval of the department chair.
+Research project to be selected by the student in senior standing with the permission and recommendation of a faculty supervisor and the approval of the department chair.
 At conclusion of project, student prepares a report in the form of a senior thesis.

 Credit variable, maximum 6 units.